 For trade receivables and contract assets, the Company applies a simplified approach in calculating ECLs.
-Therefore, the Company does not track changes in credit risk, but instead recognizes ECLs based on lifetime loss allowances at each reporting date.
+Therefore, the Company does not track changes in credit risk, but instead recognizes ECLs based on lifetime loss allowances at the end of each reporting period.
 The Company has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.